-The luxury loungewear sets for nesting into the new year
+The luxury loungewear sets for easing into 2021

 Getting cosy in folds of fabric will boost your serotonin levels.
 Here, we present the loungewear for luxuriating in during downtime, from brands including Skin, Studio Nicholson, Maggie Marilyn, Raey and Ven Store

 Soft, natural fabrics are fit for cosying up in.
 Here, we present the brands for bringing you a touch of tactile joy

 How to merge a skate culture sensibility and a star snuggle factor?
 Just ask Aries’ Sofia Prantera.
 Her cult London brand’s S/S 2021 offering boasts a host of cosy options with a grungey, sun bleached sensibility, from space dye knitted sweater vests in prismatic tones to tie-dye tracksuits, two tone jersey shorts to UFO motif long sleeve tees.
 Edge and ease combined.

 Susan Beischel’s second-skin inspired separates have us feeling right at home.
 We’re settling into 2021 in Skin’s cosy knit loungewear pieces, available in wool-blend, slim-fit shapes, as suitable for snuggling on the sofa or a spot of outdoors stretching.
 For the ultimate in haute hibernation, we recommend investing in the brand’s cashmere ballet flats too.
 Feel good from the feet up.